kyraezikeuzor/kyraezikeuzor/README.md

-# Hi!
-I'm Kyra, a student and developer.!
+# Hey!
+I'm Kyra, a student and developer!

 ## About me
 🚀 Focus: building web apps. <br/>